 What happens in the times when ordering goes wrong, or things stop selling?
-This post looks at how you clear out under-performing stock to keep your cash flow, and your business, ticking over healthily.
+Stock control is key for your business.
+This post looks at how you can clear out under-performing stock to keep your cashflow, and your business, ticking over healthily.

 Your Stock Can Feel Very Personal

 You’ve spent ages deciding on a new range, you’ve got it photographed, promoted it and shipped some of it off to your customers.